List of routes of City of Buffalo streetcars: 1940s and 1950s (the last decade of streetcar service)

 The streetcar tracks were usually covered up with asphalt, and occasionally during major road work, construction crews may dig up remains of tracks that have been buried under mere inches or feet for the past fifty years.

-At the present time, Main Street (NYS 5) is undergoing extensive reconstruction of the roadbed and in areas of roadway that were not dug up during the construction of the Metro Rail line (using tunnel boring instead), the tracks are being brought back to the surface and dismantled.
+At the present time, Main Street (NY 5) is undergoing extensive reconstruction of the roadbed and in areas of roadway that were not dug up during the construction of the Metro Rail line (using tunnel boring instead), the tracks are being brought back to the surface and dismantled.

-Metro Rail (1985-present)
+Metro Rail (1985–present)

 Though termed a "light rail subway", the Metro Rail is worthy of mention in that the portion operating in Downtown Buffalo from the Fountain Plaza to Erie Canal Harbor stations operates similar to a normally run streetcar service.

-The route originates in Downtown Buffalo on Main Street at Erie Canal Harbor Station (previously Auditorium), just north of Scott and Hanover Streets.
-The light rail line continues north, then north-east along Main Street, stopping at 5 above-ground stations in Downtown Buffalo, then 8 underground stations (like a subway) until arriving at University Station, located a brief distance northeast of Niagara Falls Boulevard.
+The route originates in Downtown Buffalo on Main Street at Erie Canal Harbor station (previously Auditorium), just north of Scott and Hanover Streets.
+The light rail line continues north, then north-east along Main Street, stopping at 5 above-ground stations in Downtown Buffalo, then eight underground stations (like a subway) until arriving at University station, located a brief distance northeast of Niagara Falls Boulevard.

-Explanation of abbreviated businesses

-DL&W refers to Delaware, Lackawanna and Western Railroad.

-NYC refers to New York Central Railroad.